 Why is a baby bedtime routine important?

-The importance of a bedtime routine for baby cannot be understated.
+The importance of a bedtime routine for a baby cannot be understated.
 Simply put, you and your child both get to sleep faster, and ideally, sleep through the night.
 Here’s why you should work towards a consistent newborn bedtime routine:

-- A bedtime routine for baby can help them sleep better.
+- A bedtime routine for a baby can help them sleep better.
 Babies are constantly learning and exploring.
 Even the smallest things or actions can stimulate your baby.
 Establishing a calming, soothing baby sleep routine will help them relax before it’s time to sleep.
 It’s important to keep your newborn night routine as consistent and predictable as possible, because your baby will be calmer if they know what’s coming next.

 - A bedtime routine can help YOU relax too.
 While your baby will find this time relaxing and start going to sleep easier, you’ll be getting to spend special quiet time with your little one.
 This is a great time to bond and get away from other things going on in your household or life.
 To find more ways to help mom and dad sleep, read our blog.